golemfactory/awesome-golem/README.md

     * **Compatibility: Alpha 3**
 - [HSOG-requester](https://github.com/ChrisHelmsC/hsog-requestor) - HearthStone On Golem helps the HearthStone community in the design and building of decks by running a large number of simulated games on the Golem Network.
     * **Compatibility: Beta 1**
-- [Magic-doll](https://github.com/bakaoh/magic-doll) - Sumer is a DeFi application that people may delegate their Splinterland card to earn passive income.
-It's core is [Kyle](https://github.com/bakaoh/magic-doll/tree/master/kyle), a Golem application that do all the computation to pick the best team to play for each match.
-    * **Compatibility: Alpha 3**

 ## Data Analysis
 - [Flan](https://github.com/nestorbonilla/flan) - A tool for entrepreneurs that provide customized analysis of millions of worldwide trade value records giving them a bold guideline about what sectors they would need to take more attention to.
 All computed on top of the Golem Network.